castlecms/castle.cms/docs/upgrade.rst

 - run: `bin/zodbupdate --pack --convert-py3 --file path/to/Data.fs`
 - copy/paste the zodb/blobstorage to new env with py 3/castle cms 3
 - run server
-- go to /manage -> portal_setup
+- go to /manage -> portal_setup -> Import
-    - delete all indexes
-    - delete all metadata
+    - Run `CastleCMS upgrade from python 2 to python 3`